The days may all be a blur but the weekends are a time to refresh. Save time scrolling and check…

 Heritage Park is a 211-acre park with 4.5 miles of trails to explore.
 The Nature Discovery Trail is fun for kids to engage with (and close to the playground).
 When you’re up for a longer walk the Valley Trail takes you along wetlands and towards the Rouge River.

-The Seven Lakes State Park is a must visit in the Great Lakes State!
-Fairy house in the woods, forest teepees and all the water views, there are 4 designated trails that are a quarter mile to 2 miles long – perfect for little legs.
+Michigan is the Great Lake State and Seven Lakes combines the Mittens notable topography – shoreline, farmland, rolling hills and forest.
+There are 4 designated trails that are a quarter mile to 2 miles long – perfect for little legs.
 An annual State Park pass is $12.

 The trails at Howell Nature Center are on hilly terrain and more fun than a standard walk (bring the baby backpack and not the stroller).
 While you’re there visit the animals and the Wild Wonders Playground.
 Admission is $6 for adults and $4 for kids 4 and under.